 Bah, return type is wrong again.
 It seems more and more that Bug Basher is far cry from being an expert as he claimed.
 Let’s try to fix the return type.

-Well float is better than int but double would be even better.
-Also, he all of a sudden has changed the type of parameter from int[] to float[] without any need:
+would be even better.
+Also, he all of a sudden has changed the type of parameter from int[]

 OK, finally got it.
-Let’s give it one more chance and move to Strings.
+Let’s give it one more chance and move to String

 Verdict